spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/gitlab-highspot/index.html.md

 [Watch this video](https://youtu.be/0q4jaPkYYKQ) for a ~5 minute demo on how to upload content into Highspot.
 See the guidance below for more detailed instructions and considerations.

+When uploading content to Highspot, it is best practice to fill in as many of the Properties as possible.
+Some Properties may be auto-populated, such as Title, Description, and Expiration Date.
+You can edit any of these fields.

+Please note: Highspot Lists are not auto-populated.
+It is best practice to check the box for EVERY relevant List item, including Market Segment, Region, and Role, as well as Asset Type, Use Case, and more.
+This is an important step in the upload process because Highspot uses these Lists to filter content in the Browse menu, as well as within SmartPages that are organized based on these Properties.
+The more Lists you check, the more your content becomes discoverable.

 #### Links from Google Drive
 Highspot offers the ability to link files directly from GitLab's Google Drive. **When adding a piece of content from Google Drive, you should *always* add the file directly from Drive versus add the link** – i.e. select the + button --> Add Files --> From Cloud Services (Google Drive) vs. + --> Add Link.
 This will allow Highspot to keep that piece of content up-to-date as changes are made to the Google Drive file.